ccnmtl/mediathread-firefox/README.md

 * Run `make clean && jpm xpi`, and upload the created xpi to https://addons.mozilla.org/en-US/developers/addon/mediathread to put it in the review queue.

+--

+The following instructions aren't really necessary anymore, now that Mozilla's response time for reviewing extensions is a matter of days instead of weeks.

 * Change the `name` attribute in `package.json` to "mediathread-firefox-prerelease".
 * Run the `jpm sign --api-key KEY --api-secret SECRET` command.
 You can get